FAQ

 • An email account

-• The ability to click links, view videos on YouTube, and download/view PDF documents
+• The ability to click links, download/view PDF documents, view videos on YouTube, and other simple internet functions.

 • A basic familiarity with Office software (i.e., Microsoft Word).

-The Center for Creative Writing hosts our online courses on Wet Ink, a platform specifically designed for conducting writing courses.
+The Center for Creative Writing mentors host our writing sessions on Wet Ink, a platform specifically designed for writers to share work and receive feedback.
 Upon registration, you will receive an invitation to create a free profile on Wet Ink.
 Doing so is as quick and easy as creating any social media profile.
-Once you are set up on Wet Ink, your teacher will add you to her course and you will begin receiving emails through the platform.
-It is very easy to use, but should you ever have questions, your teacher is available by regular email to help.
+Once you are set up on Wet Ink, your mentor will add you to the virtual session space she's created just for you, and you will begin receiving emails through the platform.
+It is very easy to use, but should you ever have questions, your mentor is available by regular email to help.
 Wet Ink also has a very responsive and knowledgeable customer support team.

 Besides my registration fee, do I have to purchase anything?

-How do I interact with my classmates and teacher?
+How do I interact with my mentor?
+With other community members?

-Most communication will take place via email and within the Wet Ink platform.
-Some teachers use conference calls to hold feedback sessions.
-See individual course descriptions for more information.
+Most writing session communication will take place via email and within the Wet Ink platform, where you can also engage with other Center writers through public posts and private messaging.
+Some mentors use conference calls to hold feedback sessions.

 How is my writing evaluated?

 With care and compassion.
-We ask all participants to encourage the creative efforts of their classmates by focusing on the strengths of the writing and making thoughtfully-worded suggestions for improvement.
+Our mentors are committed to encouraging the creative efforts of our writers by focusing on the strengths of the writing and making thoughtfully-worded suggestions for improvement.
 We will not criticize your writing.
-Our courses are about process as much as product.
+Center mentorship is about process as much as product.
 If you want to write, we want to help—by providing an inspired, supportive community within which to develop self-confidence while exploring your style and direction.

-Can I continue if I like the course and my teacher?
+Can I continue if I like my mentor?

 What is your policy on withdrawals, deferrals, or refunds?

-Out of respect for the course’s format and other participants, we do not encourage deferrals or withdraws unless in the event of major illness or emergency.
-We hope all members of our writing community will recognize that registering for an online writing course or writing retreat is a commitment to not only themselves, but to their classmates and teacher.
+Out of respect for our mentors and the format of our sessions, we do not encourage deferrals or withdraws unless in the event of major illness or emergency.
+We hope all members of our writing community will recognize that registering for an online writing session is a commitment, most importantly to their own writing.

 Still, we know illnesses and emergencies happen.
-If a student registers for a course and has to withdraw, we offer the option to defer registration for that course for up to six months, as long as notice of withdrawal is given before the first assignment deadline (midnight on the first Sunday of the six-week session).
+If a writer registers for a writing session and has to withdraw, we offer the option to defer registration for up to six months, as long as notice of withdrawal is given before the week one submission deadline (midnight on the first Sunday of the six-week session).

-If a student must withdraw after submitting the first assignment, the teacher will provide the remaining assignments to the student.
-If any or all of the remaining assignments are submitted within two weeks of the course’s end date, the teacher will provide short feedback on each assignment.
+If a writer must withdraw after the completion of week one, instead of full credit for a future session, the writer has the option of making a one-time submission of up to 10 pages of a new or existing writing project for evaluation by their previous mentor within six months of the start date of the session for which they originally registered.
 Through this policy, we hope all registrants will be able to benefit from our course content and the attention of our teachers, even in the event of illness or emergency.

-If a student registers for a retreat and is then unable to attend due to extreme illness or emergency, we will offer a credit or deferral in the amount of the registration fee less any prepaid lodging expenses.
+If a writer registers for a virtual retreat, a manuscript development session, or a self-publishing session and is then unable to participate due to extreme illness or emergency, we will offer a credit or deferral in the amount of the registration fee, to be used within six months of the date of the original registration.

-By completing registration for any course, retreat, or private writing guidance services, you are agreeing to these terms.
+By completing registration for any online writing session, you are agreeing to these terms.
 Please contact us with any questions about our policies.